I. Outlook

 - ++Towns Messaging Protocol++

 Read/write permissions are secured on Base, allowing Towns to make activity trade-offs and send messages to thousands of participants as quickly as any existing centralized social network.
-The Towns protocol was initially built for a wide range of chat application use cases and chat business logic, but in the future, the protocol will be abstracted to form a foundational layer for any form of encrypted messaging use case.
+The Towns protocol was initially built for a wide range of chat application use cases and chat business logic, but in the future, the protocol will be abstracted to form the foundational layer for any form of encrypted messaging use case.
 Its features include:

 - Encrypted Communication